daveblackuk/VSR/README.md

 There is a batch file (install_message.bat) in the server directory that will automatically copy the DLL to the correct directory.

+Stop and start vPilot, the reconnect to the network.

 If the DLL is correctly installed then the vPilot started message will appear in the message panel in the app; the further message will appear once vPilot is connected to the VATSIM network.

 <img width="695" alt="image" src="https://user-images.githubusercontent.com/4178804/178728005-8896a6d1-e1b6-4570-bd8c-c8124dbff899.png">